I’m officially a freelancer. I work in my kitchen, live in my tracksuit bottoms, and shower at lunchtime.

 It taught me a lot about what to do (and what not to do) as a freelancer.

-Here are my five insider tips to stay on the right side of your clients:
+Five insider tips to stay on the right side of your clients:

 - Say hello.
 Good suppliers are hard to find.
 An introductory email with a link to your website is welcomed.
 It may be filed in a folder called ‘People who bother me for work’, and you may not hear back for a while, but when they need extra support it’ll be the first place they look.
 Trust me.